-Rates generally have three main components that reflect the actual costs incurred to provide electrical service.
+Rates generally have three main components that reflect the actual costs incurred to provide electricity service.

 System access charge